 The Men’s Residential Program is a substance use treatment program accepting both voluntary and involuntary clients experiencing a wide variety of substance use and/or dependence issues.
 The men’s residential program is offered at the main Ocala campus and Beacon Point.

-WARM at VCS is a women’s residential treatment center which offers care for women who are exhibiting symptoms of addiction and other related or co-occurring symptoms.
+The women’s residential treatment program offers care for women who are exhibiting symptoms of addiction and other related or co-occurring symptoms.
 This program provides treatment for women, some of whom may be pregnant, or parenting young children.
 Women live and receive intensive and comprehensive treatment in a therapeutic environment.